Global studies

-Global studies (GS) is the interdisciplinary study of global macro-processes.
-Predominant subjects are global politics, economics, and law, as well as ecology, geography, culture, anthropology and ethnography.
+Global studies (GS) or global affairs (GA) is the interdisciplinary study of global macro-processes.
+Predominant subjects are political science in the form of global politics, as well as economics, law, the sociology of law, ecology, environmental studies, geography, sociology, culture, anthropology and ethnography.
 It distinguishes itself from the related discipline of international relations by its comparatively lesser focus on the nation state as a fundamental analytical unit, instead focusing on the broader issues relating to cultural and economic globalisation, global power structures, as well of the effect of humans on the global environment.

 Characteristics of global studies

 Six defining characteristics of global studies were identified by scholars at the first annual meeting of the Global Studies Consortium in Tokyo in 2008: